 3. Tailor solutions to your company

-GEA’s legal team have launched over 20 digital apps covering corporate legal issues, corporate housekeeping, compliance, data protection, and contracts since discovering BRYTER legal workflow automation capabilities.
+GEA’s legal team has launched over 20 digital apps covering corporate legal issues, corporate housekeeping, compliance, data protection, and contracts since discovering BRYTER’s legal workflow automation capabilities.

 4. Make accurate decisions

-5. Focus on value added work
+5. Focus on the highest-value work

 The goal of legal workflow automation software is to make processes run more smoothly.
-By automating processes, users will be able to spend more time on important, high-value tasks.
-For example, replacing manual drafting processes with a standard contractual clauses generator increases the pace at which your company can conclude data transfers and process data for business operations.
+And by automating repetitive processes, employees can spend more time on important, high-value tasks.
+For example, replacing manual drafting workflows with a standard contractual clauses generator increases the pace at which your company can conclude data transfers and process data for business operations.

-The General Counsel’s Guide to No-code
+The General Counsel’s Guide to No-code Automation

 Find out how in-house legal teams use no-code to save time, increase capacity and provide faster services to internal clients.